Protesters turn their back as controversial gas project vote delayed

 A representative from the state's Department of Environmental Quality reiterated Wednesday that previous reports showed no environmental justice issues with the project and lower environmental health risks when compared to the entire state.
 As he spoke, several members of the audience stood up in protest with their backs turned.

+Aaron F. Ruby, a Dominion spokesman, said the company remains confident the control board will approve the permit, and that state regulators are recommending "the most stringent air permit with the strongest environmental protections of any compressor station in the country."

-Dominion could not immediately be reached for comment on the delay.
-The company has said the station's proposed location in Union Hill, a community founded by freed slaves after the Civil War, was selected because another pipeline already crosses the area and the company was able to secure enough vacant land — 68 acres once home to a tobacco plantation.
+The company has previously said the station's proposed location in Union Hill, a community founded by freed slaves after the Civil War, was selected because another pipeline already crosses the area and the company was able to secure enough vacant land — 68 acres once home to a tobacco plantation.

 Local demographers have sparred with Dominion over how many black residents live closest to the site and would be affected.
 Dominion has said the area is majority white, although demographers say the opposite is true after going door-to-door.